MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L08_Audit.md

     module: 'Module 2: Manage Microsoft Dataverse'
 ---

-# Practice Lab 2.8 - Audit (Optional)
+# Practice Lab 2.8 - Audit

 ## Scenario

 You are a Power Platform functional consultant and have been assigned to the Fabrikam project for the next stage of the project.

 In this practice lab, you will enabling auditing to track data changes in Microsoft Dataverse.

-> NOTE: This practice lab is optional.

 ## Exercise 1 – Enable auditing